baranyildirim/bruinmap-app/README.md

 * [X] Basic list screen with event names and brief details
 * [X] Event icons based on event category
 * [X] Comphrehensive event details when user taps at an event on the list
+* [X] Zoom-in when user selects event on map, Zoom-out when user deselects event on map
 * [ ] Navigation to events
 * [ ] Filtering events displayed by category on map and list with drawer button
 * [ ] Comprehensive directory of places on and near campus